 View of Tonsai village with Tonsai Beach on the left and Loh Dalum Beach on the right

-The next day as we took another walk along Loh Dalum beach, my wife spotted our final straw, a used condom on the beach.
+The next day as we took another walk along Loh Dalum Beach, my wife spotted our final straw – a used condom on the beach.
 We left first thing the next morning.

 Koh Phi Phi is absolutely beautiful, a perfect island paradise, one that is being ruined by tourism.
-My visit there wasn’t what I was looking for, infact it was somewhat of a sad experience.
+My visit there wasn’t what I was looking for; in fact it was somewhat of a sad experience.
 Seeing all of that rubbish broke my heart.
 I hope that if I ever return, things will have changed to take care of the amazing environment that Phi Phi is set in.
 But the truth is, will people ever change?

 View of Loh Dalum Beach at low tide from a beach bar, Koh Phi Phi, Thailand